-- 20. Plaintiffs seek to have a class certified under Rule 23(b)(2) of the Federal Rules of Civil Procedure. - 21.
-The class represented by the individual plaintiffs is defined as the class of all persons who (a) are chronically homeless at the time judgment is entered; (b) live in the City of Laguna Beach; and (c) suffer from a mental and/or physical disability. - 22.
+- 53. Plaintiffs seek to have a class certified under Rule 23(b)(2) of the Federal Rules of Civil Procedure. - 54.
+The class represented by the individual plaintiffs is defined as the class of all persons who (a) are chronically homeless at the time judgment is entered; (b) live in the City of Laguna Beach; and (c) suffer from a mental and/or physical disability. - 55.
 The class is so numerous that joinder of all members is impractical.
 Plaintiffs believe that currently between 40-100 disabled, homeless persons are subject to Defendants' unlawful policies, practices and customs.
 There are questions of law and fact in common to all members of the class.
 The claims of the representative parties are typical of the claims of the class members.
-The representative parties will fairly and adequately represent the interests of the class. - 23.
-Defendants' policy or practice will affect all members of the class in the same way, because each class member is denied the benefit of a safe, legal place to sleep by the City's homelessness program, and has been subjected to law enforcement efforts for engaging in the necessary activity of sleeping in public.
-Injunctive relief requiring the creation of permanent supportive housing and a cessation of enforcement, as well as declaratory relief declaring the City's enforcement of anti-sleeping and anti-camping laws unconstitutional would remedy these problems class-wide, and is therefore appropriate to the class as a whole. - 24.
-The common questions of law to be determined are whether (a) the City's homelessness policy and practice denies benefits to, or otherwise discriminates against, disabled, chronically homeless persons who require permanent supportive housing to be stably housed and are subject to increased law enforcement, harassment, and scrutiny because they cannot access existing shelter in Laguna Beach because of their disabilities; (b) the issuance of criminal citations to disabled, homeless persons forced to sleep outdoors because they cannot access
+The representative parties will fairly and adequately represent the interests of the class. - 56.
+Defendants' policy or practice will affect all members of the class in the same way, thereby making injunctive and declaratory relief appropriate to the class as a whole.

+- 57. The common questions of law to be determined are whether (a) the City's homelessness policy and practice denies benefits to, or otherwise discriminates against, disabled, chronically homeless persons who require permanent supportive housing to be stably housed and are subject to increased law enforcement, harassment, and scrutiny because they cannot access existing shelter in Laguna Beach because of their disabilities; (b) the issuance of criminal citations to disabled, homeless persons forced to sleep outdoors because they cannot access shelter or housing constitutes cruel and unusual punishment; and (c) the City's homelessness policy and practice violates disabled, homeless persons due process rights by exposing them to an increased risk of danger.
+These questions of law are common to all members of the class and predominate over any question affecting individual class members. - 58.
+The class representatives know of no conflict of interest among class members.
+Plaintiffs are represented by the attorneys shown on the caption page, including attorneys from the ACLU FOUNDATION OF SOUTHERN CALIFORNIA, who have experience litigating civil rights cases on behalf of homeless and disabled plaintiffs, and private counsel from PAUL HASTINGS LLP, all of whom will vigorously prosecute this action.